AlexEreh/AlexEreh/README.md

 - 🏫 [CSFBRS](https://github.com/AlexEreh/CSFBRS) - An app designed to check personal grades of students.
 - 🍸 [CocktailBar](https://github.com/AlexEreh/CocktailBar) - An app where you can store different cocktails with their recipes.
 - 💬 [Messenger](https://github.com/AlexEreh/messenger) - A backend for messaging platform, where you can send messages to users, have profile, etc.
-- 🔍 [Packmate-Go]() - WIP.
+- 🔍 [Packmate-Go]() - **WIP**.
 Service for packet inspection, grouping traffic by different services.
 Used for CTF AD competitions.
 Go rewrite of [original Packmate](https://gitlab.com/packmate/Packmate).

 Connect with me on
 --